Better diversity in schools makes schools better.

 Program Curriculum

-From July 2023 through July 2024, LexPostBacc Scholars will be exposed to a rigorous law school prep curriculum that will focus on LSAT preparation, building analytical and critical thinking skills and financial education and literacy.
+From July 2025 through June 2026, LexPostBacc Scholars will be exposed to a rigorous law school prep curriculum that will focus on building analytical and critical thinking skills as the foundations of competent legal analysis and writing.
+Scholars will also receive financial education.
+Schools may opt to require Scholars to retake the LSAT during the program cycle, with the benefit of a full-length Kaplan online LSAT course.

 - Analytical and Critical Thinking Skills